-This is the perfect cut for the man who likes to keep his look as low maintenance as possible.
-Ask your barber to cut your mane close to your scalp leaving just about 15mm-16mm of hair left.
+The buzz cut is the perfect cut for the man who likes to keep his look as low maintenance as possible.
+Ask your barber to cut your hair close to your scalp, leaving just about 15 mm to 16 mm.

 This is an elegant style any man with a bit of length can pull off.
 Simply give yourself a deep part on the right or left side of your head.
 To keep your look in place, apply a medium hold clay pomade to your hair and comb it through.

-If you’d like to make your side part a permanent fixture, ask your barber to for a hard part.
+If you’d like to make your side part a permanent fixture, ask your barber for a hard part haircut.
 Your barber will use their clippers to shave an actual part into your hair.

-If you’ve got medium to long hair and are looking for a simple and sophisticated style, look no further than a slicked-back ‘do.
-To achieve this look, simply apply a medium hold gel throughout your locks and comb your hair straight back.
+If you’ve got medium-to-long hair and are looking for a simple style, look no further than a slicked-back ‘do.
+To achieve this look, apply a medium hold gel throughout your hair and comb it straight back.

-Afro’s have been a staple for men with textured hair for decades.
-This look is so simple to pull off because all it requires is for you to grow out your hair.
+Afros have been a staple for men with textured hair for decades.
+This look is simple to pull off because all it requires is for you to grow out your hair.